 The Vulgate translation of Genesis 3:15, or what is traditionally called “the protoevangelium” (first Gospel, on account of it being the first “good news” of the Savior to come) is even more clear on the Immaculate Conception.
 “She shall crush thy head and thou shalt lie in wait for her heel.”
 Her “heel” would never be under the power of the devil.
 He would lie in wait for the crushing from the one creature over whom he had no power.
 The parallelism of the couplet loses its relation of “the woman” and “she” in opposition to “thy head” and the serpent waiting for “her heel” when you translate the Hebrew as masculine in the second part.
 Saint Jerome had the extant Hebrew and Syrian codices before him as he did his translating in the late fourth and early fifth centuries.
 He was a master of the inspired languages, Greek and Hebrew, the greatest linguist in the Latin world.
 He would know, if not from examining the variant codices in existence in his time, then from the rabbis themselves who taught him, that the Hebrew pronoun in this text needed a feminine gender.
 Although he actually preferred, at first, to give the verse a masculine pronoun, he ended up choosing otherwise because the feminine “she shall crush” was the more common acceptance among the Latin fathers.
 In the East, Saint Ephrem, the Syrian doctor, who knew Hebrew (his native tongue, Syriac, was very close to Aramaic), also gave the couplet a feminine translation.

-There is an exhaustive study by the late scholar, Brother Thomas Mary Sennott, in a book he wrote on this very subject, The Woman of Genesis, in which he proves the case for the better accuracy of the Vulgate translation.
-The book is currently out of print but available from used book outlets on line.
-I have a copy, and the main arguments I provide here in this column in favor of the Vulgate are those of Brother Thomas Mary.
-But his book of eighty pages has so much more, including a final chapter on the identification of Our Lady of Guadalupe and the “Woman clothed with the sun” in chapter twelve of the Book of Apocalypse with the “Woman” of Genesis.
+There is an exhaustive study by the late scholar, Brother Thomas Mary, M.I.C.M., in a book he wrote on this very subject, The Woman of Genesis, in which he proves the case for the better accuracy of the Vulgate translation.
+Here, I will summarize his main arguments in favor of the Vulgate, but his book of eighty pages has so much more, including a final chapter on the identification of Our Lady of Guadalupe and the “Woman clothed with the sun” in chapter twelve of the Book of Apocalypse with the “Woman” of Genesis.
 He also shows how the form Our Lady took in her apparition to Saint Catherine Labouré (as we see on the Miraculous Medal) also identifies her with the “Woman” of Genesis being that she appears with her foot crushing the head of the old serpent.
+Brother Thomas Mary’s book is very well worth reading.

 When I posted some of these arguments on a web site recently, as a comment, I received the following reply from an anonymous Latinist: